Toledo Express Airport

-TOL is used by passenger and cargo airlines, general aviation, and is home to the Ohio Air National Guard's 180th Fighter Wing.
+Toledo is used by both passenger and cargo airlines and general aviation.
+It is also home to the Ohio Air National Guard's 180th Fighter Wing.
 The airport is a secondary airport for Detroit Metropolitan Airport (DTW) and the surrounding region, including as a primary diversion point for DTW.
 The airport is operated by the Toledo–Lucas County Port Authority on a lease agreement from the City of Toledo.
-The airport also serves as headquarters and ground cargo hub for BX Solutions.
+The airport also serves as headquarters and the ground cargo hub for BX Solutions.

-Through the 1980s and 1990s the airport saw considerable airline service with as many as seven airlines at any given time operating over 40 flights per day to fourteen destinations.
-Traffic peaked in 1997 then began a downfall as many passengers began driving to nearby Detroit Metropolitan Airport, a major hub airport.
-By 2011 all but two airlines had discontinued service.
-Traffic bottomed out in 2012 then began a slow growth.
-In 2015 Toledo Express recorded its third straight year of passenger growth, reaching 179,911.
+Throughout the 1980s and 1990s, the airport saw considerable airline service with as many as seven airlines, at any given time, operating over 40 flights per day to fourteen destinations.
+Traffic peaked in 1997, then began a downfall as many passengers began driving to nearby Detroit Metropolitan Airport, a major hub airport.
+By 2011, all but two airlines had discontinued service.
+Traffic bottomed out in 2012, then began a slow growth.
+In 2015, Toledo Express recorded its third straight year of passenger growth, reaching 179,911.

-In 2018, buoyed by growing service to and from Charlotte, air travel through Toledo Express Airport increased by more than 22 percent for its sixth straight year of growth.
+In 2018, buoyed by growing service to and from Charlotte-Douglas International Airport, air travel through Toledo Express Airport increased by more than 22 percent for its sixth straight year of growth.
 Total passenger service reached 241,299 passengers in 2018.

 The airport was officially renamed to honor retired NASA flight director and Toledo native Gene Kranz in September 2020.

 History

 Efforts to build a modern airport started shortly after World War II, when civic leaders realized that Toledo Municipal Airport (today's Toledo Executive Airport) was inadequate.
 A number of locations were proposed and discarded until 1952, when a consortium of six major Toledo companies – Libbey-Owens-Ford, Owens-Illinois, Owens-Corning Fiberglas, Champion Spark Plug, Electric Auto-Lite, and Willys-Overland – acquired the site of Toledo Express Airport west of Toledo and sold the land to the city at cost.
+The airport was dedicated on October 31, 1954, and was to start its first commercial flight operations on January 5, 1955, which were cancelled due to the weather conditions.

-The airport received nearly $3 million from the federal CARES Act during the covid-19 pandemic.
+The airport received nearly $3 million from the federal CARES Act during the COVID-19 pandemic.
 The money went to helping the airport upgrade facilities and continue normal operation during the pandemic's travel downturn.

+The airport received another safety grant in 2023, when it received nearly $5 million to enhance its safety and operations.

-Historical Airline Service
+Historical airline service

 The airlines moved to the new airport around the beginning of 1955; the April 1957 Official Airline Guide (OAG) lists thirteen weekday United Airlines departures, six Trans World Airlines (TWA), six Delta Air Lines flights, four Eastern Air Lines flights and four Capital Airlines services.
 The November 1979 OAG shows jets on seven airlines.
 Nonstop flights flew from Toledo to: